Rising to 6,463 feet as Sedonaβs second-highest peak, Bear Mountain is a challenging yet rewarding hike. It is named the toughest hike in Sedona. π§

 Follow small white, double-ended arrows painted on rocks to stay on track.

+The views along the way will be incredible!
 My husband and I started our hike early and saw the sunrise as we ascending towards Bear Mountain – it was beautiful.

 If you are using AllTrails, it may tell you there is an “overlook” about 0.5 miles away from the summit of Bear Mountain.
+This spot is also known as a false summit – one of several along the way.

 This false summit or overlook provides amazing views of Fay Canyon and Sedona’s red rock formations.

 False summits can be deceiving, so downloading AllTrails offline maps can help pinpoint the true summit.
+If you donβt have offline maps, donβt worry – a “Trail End” sign marks the actual summit.

+From this point, you’re almost there!
 The trail continues its steady climb toward the summit, demanding one final push.

+During our hike, the sun gave us more energy to finish the final climb strong!
 We had just hiked Wilson Mountain (another challenging hike) a few days prior, so we were still recovering from that.

-But we pressed on, step by step, until we finally reached the summit. 🙌
+But we pressed on, step by step, until we finally reached the summit. π

 Bear Mountain Summit

-From the summit, you’ll be rewarded with panoramic views stretching across Sedona’s red rock landscape.
+At the top we were greeted by a “Trail End” sign.
+From the summit, youβll be rewarded with panoramic views stretching across Sedonaβs red rock landscape.

 We reached the summit at a bad time for photography due to the sun rising in the east which was where the best views were at.

-Everything was bright and hazy – I did the best I could with editing the pictures. 🫣
+Everything was bright and hazy – I did the best I could with editing the pictures. π«£

 If you walk to the other side of the summit, you will be treated to a breathtaking view of the San Francisco Peaks rising in the distance to the north.

-What was I thinking – looks like we’ll have to hike the Bear Mountain Trail again just so I can take a picture of the San Francisco Peaks.
+I don’t know why I didn’t get a picture of those mountains!
+What was I thinking!?
+Looks like we’ll have to hike the Bear Mountain Trail again just so I can take a picture of the San Francisco Peaks.

-Anyway, once you reach the summit, take a moment to soak in the incredible scenery – you’ve earned it!
+Anyway, once you reach the summit, take a moment to soak in the incredible scenery – youβve earned it!

 When you’re ready, retrace your steps back down to the trailhead.
+Congrats, you did it! π₯³

-An early start not only helps to avoid crowds but also avoid the heat and ensures you have enough time to complete the trek.
+1.Β Start Early:Β This is a long, strenuous hike with a good amount of elevation gain.
+An early start not only helps toΒ avoid crowdsΒ but also avoid the heat and ensures you have enough time to complete the trek.

-2. Red Rock Pass Required: This pass is required for parking at the Bear Mountain Trailhead, or you can use an America the Beautiful Pass.
+2. Red Rock Pass Required:Β This pass is required for parking at the Bear Mountain Trailhead, or you can use an America the Beautiful Pass.
+You can purchase one online or at the trailhead kiosk.

 3. Download Offline Maps: The Bear Mountain Trail is well-marked and easy to follow but having offline maps on your phone can give you peace of mind.